huntabyte/shadcn-svelte/sites/docs/src/content/installation/sveltekit.md

 Where is your tailwind.config.[cjs|js|ts] located? › tailwind.config.js
-Configure the import alias for components: › $lib/components Configure the import alias for utils: › $lib/utils
+Configure the import alias for components: › $lib/components Configure the import alias for utils: › $lib/utils Configure the import alias for hooks: › $lib/hooks Configure the import alias for ui: › $lib/components/ui
 ```

 ### That's it